 Evans is famished.
 He is a prisoner, albeit a privileged one, a doctor, in a Japanese prisoner of war camp in Burma.
-He looks at this precious, grilled piece of meat in front of him and thinks that there is nothing he could want.
+He looks at this precious, grilled piece of meat in front of him and imagines himself savouring it.

 Evans’s immediate reaction is to tell the kitchen hand to take the steak to the hospital and to have it served to the sickest there.
 It is not that simple though.
 The kitchen hand doesn’t move.

 It gets more difficult still.
 The kitchen hand is not even sure that Evans is serious.
 He says that the men want Evans to have the steak.

 Evans is conflicted.
 He wants to have this delicacy and the men also want him to have it.
 Why should he not simply eat it?

 “Take it away” he says for the second time.

 Still nothing happens and in this time Evans considers his confusion, the discomfort he feels in his position as a leader and his lack of strength.